-ADDIS ABEBA – Ethiopia has earned 2.39 billion USD from exported commodities in the last eleven months of the 2018/19 fiscal year, ministry of trade and industry said.
+ADDIS ABABA – Ethiopia has earned 2.39 billion USD from exported commodities in the last eleven months of the 2018/19 fiscal year, ministry of trade and industry said.

-The revenue is 1.53 billion USD short of ministry’s target for the period, which was 3.92 billion USD for the period.
+The revenue is 1.53 billion USD short of ministry’s target for the period, which was 3.92 billion USD.

 The ministry, in a statement sent to The Daily Monitor, said the achievement is 61 percent of the target.

-The performance has also shown 7.6 percent decrease as compared to similar period of last 2017/18 fiscal year.
+The performance has also shown a 7.6 percent decrease as compared to the similar period of the previous 2017/18 fiscal year.
 During which, export trade generated 2.59 billion USD.

 During the period, the ministry statement described Eucalyptus and Khatt as top export performers during the past eleven months of the fiscal year.

 “These commodities have outperformed their target,” the statement reads.